Armed Forces of the Philippines: Organization and branches

 Both normally holding the rank of Lieutenant General/Vice Admiral.

 The three highest posts of the AFP are also assisted by the Secretary Joint Staff (SJSAFP), who serves as the primary executive officer for the AFP Chief of Staff, the Vice Chief of Staff, and The Deputy Chief of Staff.

-Each of the three major branches are headed by an officer with the following titles:
+Each of the three major branches and key major commands are headed by an officer with the following titles: